ftsrg/ingraph/README.md

 #### How to update the relational algebra model

-Go to `ingraph-relalg-xcore` project, navigate to the `src/main/resources` directory and open the `relalg.xcore` file.
+Go to `ingraph-relalg-model` project, navigate to the `src/main/resources` directory and open the `relalg.xcore` file.
 The code is regenerated on every save operation.
 If there are errors in the generated code, it's worth deleting the `build/xcore/main` directory manually.

 #### How to update the grammars for parsing the Cucumber tests